TrisPatt/Riff-Raff-Band/README.md

 ### Upcoming gigs

-- This section provides users with information on upcoming shows.
+- This section provides users with information on upcoming live events
-- It shows the location, date and time of upcoming events
+- It shows the location, date and time
 - It also displays a background image of each venue

 ![Upcoming gigs](assests/images/screenshots/Screenshot-upcoming.webp)